Updated: Apr 16

 We focus in on what is wrong, rather than looking at the bigger picture and seeing what we have done right, the choices we’ve made that have lead to growth and business development, and our history of learning as our company grows and expands.

 When you find yourself in this situation of low self-trust, I’d suggest that you take a step back; look objectively at where you were five years ago; tally up the positives (the decisions you’ve made that have led to personal and professional growth); own what you have accomplished; and trust that you have made the best decision you can with the information and resources you have.

 After all, you are the expert in your life and business.
 Don’t you think it is time to trust your own decisions?
 If that choice feel awkward and like a step backwards, create a plan to revitalize your business and your life.
 You’ve got the tools to make it happen!

-This blog post is part of a series highlighting the kinds of conversations that are held in the Align Lab program - a partnership between HIP Strategic Consulting and Ears Forward Coaching.
+This blog post is part of a series highlighting the kinds of conversations that are held in the Wildly Successful Retreat - a partnership between HIP Strategic Consulting and Ears Forward Coaching.
 This program is about becoming #wildlysuccessful on our own terms.
-The Align Lab is about learning to say NO to what we don't want in order to achieve what we DO want.
+The Wildly Successful Retreat is about learning to say NO to what we don't want in order to achieve what we DO want.
 Let us help you listen deeply to yourself, practice speaking your truth, and more consciously align your values with your ideal life.